Bluespotted Fantail Ray

 Key Features

-• Oval-shaped pectoral disc
+• Oval-shaped pectoral fin disc

-• Large, protruding eyes on top of the head
+• Large, protruding golden-yellow eyes

 When You’ll See Them